Back to Blogs

 Cafe culture and tearooms

 Tea drinkers can enjoy an expertly prepared cup of loose leaf tea or bean-to-cup coffee at a choice of cafés and tea rooms in Bury St Edmunds.
-Get your hit of café culture Baskerville's, Primal 8, Pilgrims Kitchen, Harriet’s Café Tearooms, Really Rather Good, No5 Angel Hill, Apex café, Lounge & Garden, Midgar Coffee, Café Kottani, Baileys 2, Wright's, or the Bay Tree Café.
+Get your hit of café culture Primal 8, Pilgrims Kitchen, Harriet’s Café Tearooms, No5 Angel Hill, The Coffee House at The Apex, Lounge & Garden, Midgar Coffee, Café Kottani, Baileys 2, Wright's, or the Bay Tree Café.
 You'll be sure to find your national favourites too including Costa, Caffe Nero, Starbucks, Hotel Chocolat and Muffin Break!

 You’ll find artisan coffee that has been roasted right here in Bury St Edmunds in many cafés.
 Butterworth and Son are specialist coffee roasters!
 Local craft coffee makers Frank and Earnest are also creating waves in the coffee world with their Nitro cold brew, available in cans in the Adnams shop.
 You can also taste their hot coffee at The One Bull, Oakes Barn and the Greene King Beer Café.